Professional practice

 Arbitration & related court applications

-Peter has substantial experience, acting alone and as junior counsel, in both commercial and international law arbitrations, under a wide variety of arbitral rules, including ICC, LCIA, UNCITRAL and ICSID, and in related domestic court proceedings.
+Peter has substantial experience, acting alone and as junior counsel, in both commercial and international law arbitrations, under a wide variety of arbitral rules (e.g. ICC, LCIA, UNCITRAL and ICSID) and in related domestic court proceedings, in particular regarding injunctive relief, enforcement and challenges.
 His commercial arbitration experience includes both claims governed by foreign law as well as English law.
-This experience includes:
+He has acted in some of the highest profile arbitration related litigation before the English courts (such as the 1MDB case; or a pending challenge to a USD 600M+ award) as well as substantial commercial arbitrations and investment arbitrations, including as sole or lead counsel in respect of very substantial investment claims.

 Commercial arbitrations